hanchiang/my-website-hashnode/cl3zbfhpt00oa77nvcypocxkq.md

 Next up is to [integrate](https://github.com/hanchiang/codecrafters-redis-rust/releases/tag/0.3.0) the parser with the codebase.
 There was quite a bit of code because the older method of parsing input is totally different from this new implementation.

-This shows the importance of having a clean interface before writing code.
-The underlying implementation may change, but a big rewrite will be avoided as long as the interface is robust.
-However, in this case the interface of these two methods are completely different, resulting in a breaking change in the parser.
+This shows the importance of design a clean interface before writing code.
+The underlying implementation may change, but a big rewrite will be avoided as long as the interface is still valid.
+In this case, the interface of these two methods is completely different, resulting in a breaking change in the parser.

 Finally, examples of usage are updated to be clearer and user friendly